Services for substance use concerns are delivered in a variety of settings, including hospitals, clinics, homes, and other community locations.

-The Department of Health Services supervises Wisconsin's public substance use services system.
+We supervise Wisconsin's public substance use services system.
 Wisconsin's 72 counties are responsible for delivering services and providing for the well-being, treatment, and care of individuals living with substance use concerns.
 This often is done in partnership with community-based agencies and organizations.

 Private practice professionals licensed by the state also provide care and treatment to people living with substance use concerns.